Please read this entire page!

 Parental contact information (INCLUDING EMAIL):

 How did you find out about our audition?:

-You will receive a confirmation email with your exact time and audition location once your request is received and processed.
+You will receive a confirmation email with your exact time once your request is received and processed.
 Please allow a few days for a response.
 Our office hours are not traditional full or part-time hours.

 Acting ability will be judged from the vocal audition, so performers must demonstrate acting talent through their song.